PSU-Research-Computing/dkmonitor/README.rst

     $> dkmonitor run quick

 ``dkmonitor`` will only perform the tasks where `'hostname`` is the same as the machine's hostname.

 View Command:
 =============

-``dkmonitor view`` is a command line utility that allows you to view the gathered statistics stored in your database.
-``dkmonitor view`` will have many more viewing options in the future.
+``dkmonitor view`` is a command line utility that allows you to view the gathered statistics stored in your database. ``dkmonitor view`` will have many more viewing options in the future.

 Usage: ::

-    $> dkmonitor view all <users/systems> // displays all current users or systems in the database
+    $> dkmonitor view all <users/systems> //all current users or systems in the database

-    $> dkmonitor view user <username> //displays information about specific user (data usage, access average)
+    $> dkmonitor view user <username> // information about specific users

-    $> dkmonitor view system <systemname> //displays information about the system usage including all users on the system
+    $> dkmonitor view system <systemname> //information about the system usage including all users on the system

 DataBase Command:
 =================

 ``dkmonitor database`` is a command that allows your to list, drop, and clean tables in your dkmonitor database without ever touching your database directly

 For more information run: ::

     $> dkmonitor database -h

 Example Emails:
 ===============
 These are examples of the emails that dkmonitor would send if it found usage warnings on a system.
 These email messages will be combined into one email if a user is flagged for multiple things in one scan.
 The statements enclosed in the curly braces ({}) will be replaced with the proper data at runtime.

 **Usage Warnings:**